Netcentric/aem-replication-metadata-validator/README.md

 # Fix Violations

-When the validator detects issues those can be fixed by manually adding a `cq:lastReplicated` and `cq:lastReplicationAction` property to the according node in the underlying [DocView XML file][docview-xml] (potentially with an agent-specific suffix like `_preview`).
+When the validator detects issues those can be fixed by manually adding a `cq:lastReplicationAction` property to the according node in the underlying [DocView XML file][docview-xml] (potentially with an agent-specific suffix like `_preview`).
+The `cq:lastReplicationAction` property must be set to value `Activate`.
 The `cq:lastReplicated` property must contain a date value which is newer than the date given in either the `cq:lastModified` or `jcr:lastModified` property.
-If no modification date is set any `cq:lastReplicated` value will suffice.
-The `cq:lastReplicationAction` property must be set to value `Activate`.
+If no modification date is set then no `cq:lastReplicated` property must be set either.

 For example, adding

 ```
-cq:lastReplicated="{Date}2022-01-01T00:00:00.000+01:00"
-cq:lastReplicated_preview="{Date}2022-01-01T00:00:00.000+01:00
 cq:lastReplicationAction="Activate"
 cq:lastReplicationAction_preview="Activate"
 ```